 The first group includes every expression that evaluates to a value.
-For example, (1+2)-3 and $(\lambda x.\lambda y.x+y)$ 1 2 belong to the first group because (1+2)-3 evaluates to 0, and $(\lambda x.\lambda y.x+y)$ 1 2 evaluates to 3.
+For example, (1+2)-3 and $(\lambda x.\lambda y.x+y) 12$ belong to the first group because (1+2)-3 evaluates to 0, and $(\lambda x.\lambda y.x+y) 12$ evaluates to 3.
 Expressions in this group correspond to programs that terminate without any problem.
 When we write a program, the program usually belongs to the first group.

 The second group includes every expression that never teminates.
 For instance, $(\lambda x.x x) (\lambda x.x x)$ belongs to the second group.
 The expression is function application.
-The first $\lambda x.x$ x is a function, and the second $\lambda x.x$ x is an argument.
-To evaluate the function application, the body, x x, is evaluated under the environment that maps x to $\lambda x.x$ x.
-Following the content of the environment, evaluating x x is equivalent to evaluating $(\lambda x.x x) (\lambda x.x x)$, which is the original expression.
-Thus, we can say that the evaluation of $(\lambda x.x x)$ $(\lambda x.x x)$ leads to the evaluation of the exactly same expression.
+The first $\lambda x.x x$ is a function, and the second $\lambda x.x x$ is an argument.
+To evaluate the function application, the body, x x, is evaluated under the environment that maps x to $\lambda x.x x$ .
+Following the content of the environment, evaluating x x is equivalent to evaluating $(\lambda x.x x) (\lambda x.x x)$ , which is the original expression.
+Thus, we can say that the evaluation of $(\lambda x.x x) (\lambda x.x x)$ leads to the evaluation of the exactly same expression.
 The evaluation runs forever and never terminates.
 There are many nonterminating programs in real world.
 If a language supports recursive functions or loops, writing nonterminating programs becomes much easier.
 Some of them are created by programmers' mistakes.
 Wrong use of recursive functions or loops makes programs run forever, contrary to the expectation of the programmers.
 However, programmers sometimes intentionally write nonterminating programs.
 Consider operating systems, web servers, and shells.
 They do not finish their execution unless a user inputs a termination command.
 If an operating system terminates although a user has not given any commands, such a behavior should be considered as a bug.
 These examples clearly show the necessity of writing nonterminating programs.

 The third group includes every expression that terminates but fails to produce a result.
-For example, $(\lambda x.x) + 1$, 10, and 2 - x belong to the third group.
+For example, $(\lambda x.x) + 1$ , 10, and 2 - x belong to the third group.
 The first example, $(\lambda x.x) + 1$ adds a function to an integer.
 Since such addition is impossible, the evaluation cannot proceed beyond the addition.
 Thus, the evaluation terminates at the middle of the computation rather than reaching the final stage and producing a result.
+The second example, 10, applies an integer to a value.
+Functions can be applied to values, but integers cannot.
+Such an application expression also makes the evaluation terminate abnormally.
+In the last example, x is a free identifier.
+Its value is unknown, so there is no way to subtract the value of x from 2.
+Expressions in this group correspond to programs that incur run-time errors.